 Helping your student come up with questions to ask at college fairs or visits to campus enables him/her to take the initiative and eventually become comfortable asking questions to people they do not know, and ensure you get your questions answered as well.
 You will not be there in college with your student when (s)he has a question.
 Help prepare them now by instructing them on how to ask the right questions.

 Admission Offices understand parents want to make sure their student fills out the application for admission correctly.
 This does not mean that the parent should complete the application for their student.
 Please remember this is a formal document!
 It hinders the application process when parents mistakenly fill out their information instead of their child’s.
 Also, your student will be 18 or close to it.
 They are legally adults and need the experience of filling out these types of forms.
 Instead, help your child.
 Set aside time in the evenings to fill out college applications before submission to properly ensure all information is correct.
+Apply Now

 Visiting colleges allow you and your student to get a feel for the college campus and if it will be the right “fit” for him/her.
 It also allows you and your student to ask specific questions to admission staff and see the buildings and residence halls first hand.

 Open House events are great to attend because it allows students and families access to all types of information in one location.
 Also, students will be able to meet professors that might one day be teaching their classes.